 - NZ Disability strategy

-The Education Act 1989 - Section 8, relates to special education.
-The Act says, "People who have special educational needs (whether because of disability or otherwise) have the same rights to enrol and receive education in state schools as people who do not".
+The Education Act 1989 - Section 8 (external link) says, "people who have special educational needs (whether because of disability or otherwise) have the same rights to enrol and receive education in state schools as people who do not".

-New Zealand ratified the UN Convention on the Rights of Persons with Disabilities in 2008.
+New Zealand ratified the UN Convention on the Rights of Persons with Disabilities (external link) in 2008.

 - primary and secondary education

 - vocational training

 - adult education